How to Revive a Dying Echeveria

 • Echeveria leaves die at the base of the plant and drop off as the plant matures.
 This is a natural part of the echeveria’s life cycle and does not mean the plant itself is dying.

 • Echeveria plants grow excessively tall and stretched if they do not have enough light.
-Echeveria need to grow in full sunlight to maintain a compact shape.
+Echeveria needs to grow in full sunlight to maintain a compact shape.
 The leaves also droop downwards if they are in too much shade.

-• It may necessary to propagate any healthy remaining leaves or cuttings to revive the dying echeveria.
+• It may be necessary to propagate any healthy remaining leaves or cuttings to revive the dying echeveria.

 Leave a Reply